university-of-york/research-it-documentation/docs/source/getting_started/connecting_to_viking.rst

 Alternatively, for terminal access to Viking from a Windows desktop, you can install `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ (or comparable software).

-Configuring PuTTY to connect to viking
+Configuring PuTTY to connect to Viking
 """""""""""""""""""""""""""""""""""""""

 Open PuTTY and configure it to connect to Viking: